 Want a fast-growing and high-paying job where you can work alone?
 Then a career in web development may be for you!

 The Bureau of Labor Statistics (BLS) projects that employment for web developers will grow 13% from 2020 to 2030, much faster than the average for all occupations.
-The median pay for web developers was $77,200 per year.
+The average pay for web developers is $81,292 per year.

 Web developers are mainly hired to design, create, and improve websites.
 This includes managing the front-end (what users see and interact with) and back-end (server-side coding that makes the website function).